kevin-pek/cs3245/hw2/README.txt

 == Python Version ==

 I'm using Python Version 3.10.13 for this assignment.

 == General Notes about this assignment ==

-The indexing phaae of the program does the following:
+The indexing phase of the program does the following:

 1. Read all files from the given directory and generate the full list of (term-docID) pairs.
    This is done by tokenizing each word in a document, followed by stemming and case-folding.